tobek/laminae/notes.md

 - "a musk that makes you want to stand near them, doing nothing." -- http://dndwithpornstars.blogspot.com/2014/10/gender-and-representation-in-warhammers.html
 - "he has grasped the falsity of the hedonistic attitude to life.
 Nearly all western thought since the last war, certainly all “progressive” thought, has assumed tacitly that human beings desire nothing beyond ease, security and avoidance of pain.
 In such a view of life there is no room, for instance, for patriotism and the military virtues.
 The Socialist who finds his children playing with soldiers is usually upset, but he is never able to think of a substitute for the tin soldiers; tin pacifists somehow won’t do.
 Hitler, because in his own joyless mind he feels it with exceptional strength, knows that human beings don’t only want comfort, safety, short working-hours, hygiene, birth-control and, in general, common sense; they also, at least intermittently, want struggle and self-sacrifice, not to mention drums, flags and loyalty-parades.
 However they may be as economic theories, Fascism and Nazism are psychologically far sounder than any hedonistic conception of life.
 The same is probably true of Stalin’s militarized version of Socialism.
 All three of the great dictators have enhanced their power by imposing intolerable burdens on their peoples.
 Whereas Socialism, and even capitalism in a more grudging way, have said to people “I offer you a good time,” Hitler has said to them “I offer you struggle, danger and death,” and as a result a whole nation flings itself at his feet." - George Orwell review of Mein Kampf, 1940 - LGC? and/or LGP vs CGP has to deal with this.
 LEP tho?
 - "Humans don’t mind hardship, in fact they thrive on it; what they mind is not feeling necessary.
 Modern society has perfected the art of making people not feel necessary." ― Sebastian Junger (CGP?
 LEP?)
-- edward gorey ideally if anything were any good it would be indescribable (NNC)
+- "Ideally, if anything were any good, it would be indescribable." - Edward Gorey (CGC CNC)
 - Adam Smith: "[wonder arises] when something quite new and singular is presented… [and] memory cannot, from all its stores, cast up any image that nearly resembles this strange appearance" (NGC?
 NEC?)
 - 'everyone saves the [multiverse] in their own way' rough translation from turkish, part of raki culture
 - mutantur omnia nos et mutamur in illis - All things change, and we change with them (CNC?
 CGC?
 NGD)
 - "Nothing that comes at the right time for you is too early or too late for me.
 Everything is fruit to me that your seasons bring, Nature." (marcus aurelius stoicism paraphrase) (CEC?
 NGC)
 - "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (NGD, CGD)
 - "...but it was not thought that fascinated him, but rather the processes by which thought moves.
 It was the machine he loved, not what the machine makes.
 The method by which the fool arrives at his folly was as dear to him as the ultimate wisdom of the wise.
 So much, indeed, did the subtle mechanism of mind fascinate him that he despised language, or looked upon it as an incomplete instrument of expression." - oscar wilde - the critic as artist
-- "Any material object which can give us pleasure in the simple contemplation of its outward qualities without any direct and definite exertion of the intellect, I call in some ways, or in some degree, beautiful." - Ruskin, Modern Painters vol i, chapter 6 (LNC maaaybe but not great)
+- "Any material object which can give us pleasure in the simple contemplation of its outward qualities without any direct and definite exertion of the intellect, I call in some ways, or in some degree, beautiful." - Ruskin, Modern Painters vol i, chapter 6 (LNC or LEC maaaybe but not great)
 - "A vibrant worldview is strong enough to persuade via reason to some and via aesthetic to others" - https://twitter.com/thinkagainer/ - NGC?
+- "Beautiful and terrible things will happen.
+Don't be afraid." ― Frederick Buechner CGP?
+NGC
 - rilke quote about god coming
     + Why don’t you think of him as the one who is coming, who has been approaching from all eternity, the one who will someday arrive, the ultimate fruit of a tree whose leaves we are?
 What keeps you from projecting his birth into the ages that are coming into existence, and living your life as a painful and lovely day in the history of a great pregnancy?
 Don’t you see how everything that happens is again and again a beginning, and couldn’t it be His beginning, since, in itself, starting is always so beautiful?
 If he is the most perfect one, must not what is less perfect precede him, so that he can choose himself out of fullness and superabundance?
 Must he not be the last one, so that he can include everything in himself, and what meaning would we have if he whom we are longing for has already existed?
     + As bees gather honey, so we collect what is sweetest out of all things and build Him.
 Even with the trivial, with the insignificant (as long as it is done out of love) we begin, with work and with the repose that comes afterward, with a silence or with a small solitary joy, with everything that we do alone, without anyone to join or help us, we start Him whom we will not live to see, just as our ancestors could not live to see us.
 And yet they, who passed away long ago, still exist in us, as predisposition, as burden upon our fate, as murmuring blood, and as gesture that rises up from the depths of time.
+- "So you must not be frightened if a sadness rises up before you larger than any you have ever seen; if a restiveness, like light and cloudshadows, passes over your hands and over all you do.
+You must think that something is happening with you, that life has not forgotten you, that it holds you in its hand; it will not let you fall.
+Why do you want to shut out of your life any uneasiness, any miseries, or any depressions?
+For after all, you do not know what work these conditions are doing inside you." - rilke - CGP?
+- "I am circling around God, around the ancient tower, and I have been circling for a thousand years, and I still don't know if I am a falcon, or a storm, or a great song." rilke - CGC
+- "I am the rest between two notes which are somehow always in discord." rilke - CEP?
+- "Shattered people are best represented by bits and pieces." rilke
+- chaucer metal quote from saturn or bloody mars stuff (in quotes.txt)
+- "Should you shield the canyons from the windstorms you would never see the true beauty of their carvings." ― Elisabeth Kübler-Ross NGP NGD CGD
 - James Richardson
     - Vectors: Aphorisms & Ten-Second Essays_, Richardson 2001
         - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
 (NGD, CGD)